 In addition to our cash flows from operations, liquidity is provided by our short-term borrowing facilities.
-We have a \$1.75 billion senior credit facility that expires in October 2016.
-The senior credit facility supports our commercial paper program and has a \$500 million letter of credit sublimit.
-Letters of credit issued pursuant to the senior credit facility reduce the amount available for borrowing under its terms.
-Borrowings made are unsecured and are priced at fixed rates based upon market conditions at the time of funding in accordance with the terms of the senior credit facility.
-The senior credit facility contains certain restrictive covenants, which include maintenance of a debt leverage ratio as defined by the senior credit facility.
-We were in compliance with those covenants at May 2, 2014.
-Thirteen banking institutions are participating in the senior credit facility.
-There were no outstanding borrowings or letters of credit under the senior credit facility and no outstanding borrowings under our commercial paper program at May 2, 2014.
+On August 29, 2014, we entered into a new five year unsecured revolving credit agreement (the 2014 Credit Facility) to replace the amended and restated senior credit agreement dated October 2011 (the Second Amended and Restated Credit Agreement).
+The 2014 Credit Facility provides for borrowings up to \$1.75 billion and expires in August 2019.
+Subject to obtaining commitments from the lenders and satisfying other conditions specified in the 2014 Credit Facility, we may increase the aggregate availability under the facility by an additional \$500 million.
+The 2014 Credit Facility supports our commercial paper program and has a \$500 million letter of credit sublimit.
+Letters of credit issued pursuant to the 2014 Credit Facility reduce the amount available for borrowing under its terms.
+Borrowings made are unsecured and are priced at fixed rates based upon market conditions at the time of funding in accordance with the terms of the 2014 Credit Facility.
+The 2014 Credit Facility contains certain restrictive covenants, which include maintenance of an adjusted debt leverage ratio as defined by the credit agreement.
+Thirteen banking institutions are participating in the 2014 Credit Facility.
+For additional information about the 2014 Credit Facility, see the Current Report on Form 8-K we filed on September 2, 2014 with the Securities and Exchange Commission.